 Official statistics on ethnicity are not available.
 The 1972 census was the last one to measure ethnicity.
-Mauritius is a multiethnic society, drawn from Indian, African, Chinese and European (mostly French) origin.
+Mauritius is a multiethnic society, drawn of Indian, African, Chinese, and European (mostly French) origin.

 English and French are generally considered to be de facto national and common languages of Mauritius, as they are the languages of government administration, courts, and business.

 The constitution of Mauritius is written in English, while some laws, such as the Civil code and Criminal code, are in French.